Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the TypeScript version 4.3 RTM (please note: The 4.3 RTM release is also called '4.3.2');
+   Added support of the TypeScript version 4.3.5.
-   2. In configuration settings of TypeScript translator was added one new property - `NoImplicitOverride` (default `false`).

    ====================
    POST-INSTALL ACTIONS